mathesar-foundation/mathesar-wiki/docs/team/worklogs/mukesh.md

 # Mukesh work log

 ## Actively working on
+- Pair with Sean to clean up the docs and get it up for review
 - Add tooltips referencing glossary articles in the installation documentation

 ## Backlog